Evan-sudo/Light4GS/README.md

 - The model-saving iteration should include the **final training iteration**, which stores the decoded 4DGS model.

+- The current version does not include adaptive quantization, as it does not work stably across all scenes.

 ## 🚀 Training

 The training of Light4GS follows the implementation of the paper [4DGS](https://github.com/hustvl/4DGaussians).